Michelle Williams is in her third season as the head women's basketball coach at Lees-McRae College.

 Williams brings over 10 years of coaching experience to Lees-McRae, previously serving as the head coach at Conference Carolinas foe King College for five seasons, leading the Tornado to four consecutive national tournament appearances in both the NAIA and NCCAA.
 For her efforts during the 2006-07 campaign, Williams was named the Appalachian Athletic Conference Coach of the Year.

 Prior to her appointment as the Tornado head coach, Williams served as the assistant coach at King for six years, coordinating the team’s recruiting efforts as well as the team’s travel.
 Williams also served as the Tornado’s athletic recruiting coordinator in 2004-05, managing all of the department’s recruiting databases as well as developing the recruiting materials for each athletic program.

 Williams has tremendous experience coordinating and assisting with camp programs, directing King’s individual and team camps while at the Bristol, Tenn. school, as well as helping with camps at Ohio State University and Clemson University.

 The East Tennessee native received a Bachelor of Arts in elementary education and coaching from King in 2001, as well as a Master of Arts in sport management from East Tennessee State University in 2005.

-Matt Duble enters his first season as assistant women's basketball coach at Lees-McRae College.
+Matt Duble enters his second season as assistant women's basketball coach at Lees-McRae College.